Interview Question: "What Are Your Career Aspirations?"

 Here are some sample answers that might help you formulate your own response:

-I have always loved sales and thrived on the excitement of landing new clients and competing with my peers.
+I've always loved sales and thrived on the excitement of landing new clients and competing with my peers.
 Your position is attractive since it would provide the opportunity for me to enhance relationships with current major clients while also pursuing new customers.
 I want to stay in sales for the foreseeable future.
 My goal will be to become one of the leading account managers on your staff, recognized as a product expert with a strong track record for satisfying customers.

 Tips for Giving the Best Answer